hpcaitech/ColossalAI/docs/parallelization.md

 the idea of pipeline parallelism.

 As PyTorch is based on dynamic computation graph, the computation flow is not known until execution.
-To support pipeline parallelism in PyTorch, you may need to add one more attribute, `layers_cfg` in your model class which tells ColossalAI the sequence of execution.
+To support pipeline parallelism in PyTorch, you may need to add one more attribute, `layers_cfg` in your model class which tells Colossal-AI the sequence of execution.
 One example you can refer is `colossalai.nn.model.VanillaResNet`.

 ```python